-In Microsoft Office Excel, you can change the macro security settings to control which macros run and under what circumstances when you open a workbook.
+In Microsoft Excel, you can change the macro security settings to control which macros run and under what circumstances when you open a workbook.
 For example, you might allow macros to run based on whether they are digitally signed by a trusted developer (a person who writes programming code).

 In this article

 The following list summarizes the various macro security settings.
 Under all settings, if antivirus software that works with Microsoft Office 2010 is installed and the workbook contains macros, the workbook is scanned for known viruses before it is opened.

 - Disable all macros without notification Click this option if you don't trust macros.
 All macros in documents and security alerts about macros are disabled.
 If there are documents that contain unsigned macros that you do trust, you can put those documents into a trusted location.
 Documents in trusted locations are allowed to run without being checked by the Trust Center security system.